Key Quote

 Technique 1 — COMPARATIVE PREFERENCE / BINARY REJECTION

 The comparative structure — 'rather... than' — forces a choice between two values Victorian society insisted were compatible: happiness and dignity.
-Jane reveals them as mutually exclusive in practice: women could be respectable (dignified) or fulfilled (happy), but rarely both.
+Jane reveals them as mutually exclusivemutually exclusive — Two things that cannot coexist; choosing one eliminates the other in practice: women could be respectable (dignified) or fulfilled (happy), but rarely both.
 Her choice of happiness over dignity is a rejection of Victorian social performance in favour of authentic feeling.

 The adverb 'always' makes this a permanent philosophical position, not a situational response.
-Jane does not say she HAPPENS to prefer happiness in this case but that she ALWAYS will — elevating a personal preference into a life principle (a consistent rule governing one's choices).
+Jane does not say she HAPPENS to prefer happiness in this case but that she ALWAYS will — elevating a personal preference into a life principlelife principle — A consistent rule governing one's choices across all situations.
 The absoluteness of 'always' gives the statement the force of a moral axiom.

 Key Words